spress/spress.yosymfony.com/docs/2.0/developers/data-writer/index.md

 ---
 <span class="label label-success">Spress >= 2.0</span>

-The responsibility of *data writer* is to persist the content of the items in filesystem, memory, database or another storage system.
+Data writer is responsable for persisting the content of items in filesystem, memory, database or another storage system.

 ## FilesystemDataWriter {#FilesystemDataWriter}